DarioPanfalone/OpenAcc_LQCD/README.md

 ## 2. Benchmarks

 In order to run all the necessary benchmarks, it is advised to create an aptly named directory.
-In such directory, create a "geom_defines.txt" file (see an example in 'docs').
+In such directory, create a `geom_defines.txt` file (see an example in 'docs').
 Then build the software, using the commands described in the previous section.
-You can also produce all the necessary slurm scripts and setting files using the script 'prepare_slurm_benchmarks.sh' in 'scripts'.
+You can also produce all the necessary slurm scripts and setting files using the script `prepare_tbps.sh` in 'scripts'.
 For example,
 ```
 mkdir my_benchmark
 cd my_benchmark
 <create the geom_defines.txt file>
-../configure_wrapper pgi cc35 cuda8.0
+bash ./configure.sh # a wrapper like ../doc/configure.sh
 make && make install
-../scripts/prepare_tbps.sh geom_defines.txt benchmark
+../tools/test/prepare_tbps.sh -c geom_defines.txt -p benchmark -s -a gpu -n 1
 ```
+This script prepares some benchmark/test cases with an associated slurm script, reading many of the necessary information from the file passed with `-c`, in this case `geom_defines.txt` (*the generated script should be reviewed by a human*).
-Notice that 'scripts/prepare_tpbs.sh' assumes the executables are in ./bin.
+Notice that `tools/test/prepare_tpbs.sh` assumes the executables are in ./bin.

+**NOTE**: the `tools/test/prepare_tpbs.sh` script has not been tested too much.
+See the script for the meaning of the options and for other options.

 ## 3. Documentation
 Do you want to know more?
 A 26-page latex document is waiting for you.